WeatherTropical Weather

 Flooding will be our primary threat, specifically starting on Tuesday, as the ground will be highly saturated from Sunday and Monday's rainfall.

-Wednesday through Friday will also become very windy, with northeast winds picking up to 30-40 mph and then just slowly tapering off next weekend.
+Wednesday through Friday will also become very windy, with sustained northeast winds picking up to 30-40 mph and gusts as high as 55 mph.
+Winds will slowly taper off for next weekend.
 This will cause rough, dangerous boating conditions, rip currents and some coastal beach erosion.

 There is a high risk for rip currents in the Palm Beaches this weekend and the risk will remain elevated for the next several days.

-Remember, do not drive through flooded streets, it's easy to confuse them with canals.
+Remember, do not drive through flooded streets, Make sure to turn around and don't drown.

 Stay with the WPTV First Alert Weather team for the latest developments and possible impacts on Palm Beach County and the Treasure Coast.